CtrlK

 Distinctiveness Conflict Risk

-Auto-scaling is a somewhat specific domain, but the description is broad enough that it could overlap with general infrastructure/DevOps skills, cloud configuration skills, or Kubernetes scaling skills.
-No platform or technology is specified to narrow the niche.
+Auto-scaling is a somewhat specific domain, but the description is so vague ('comprehensive guidance and automation') that it could overlap with general infrastructure, DevOps, or cloud configuration skills.
+It doesn't specify a platform (AWS, Azure, GCP, Kubernetes) which would help distinguish it.

 2 / 3